tomfishemoji/tomfishemoji.github.io/_posts/2017-04-05-my-first-real-experience-with-linux.md

 ### Choosing a distro
 This was one of the hardest parts.
 I wanted something that looked nice, was slick to use and had good compatibility.
 I used a secondary laptop to test out a few distros, and decided that I liked the look of Solus OS.
 There was one issue however: Solus is built from scratch, and is therefore not compatible with popular Linux software.
 I hated the way Ubuntu looked, but I loved the amount of programs it supported.
 See where this is going yet?

-{% include image.html path="/img/posts/My first real experience with Linux/budgie.png" caption="The default Ubuntu Budgie desktop." credit="ubuntubudgie.org" %}
+{% include image.html path="budgie.png" caption="The default Ubuntu Budgie desktop." credit="ubuntubudgie.org" %}

 After a few minutes of searching, I uncovered [Ubuntu Budgie](https://ubuntubudgie.org/), a community spin of Ubuntu with the same desktop environment from Solus that I liked so much.
 Hastily, I began downloading the ISO and flashing it to a spare USB thumb drive.